30 High Protein Lunch Ideas for Work You Can Meal Prep in Under an Hour

 Don’t overcommit on day-of meal prep.
 Cook the protein on Sunday and the carbs/vegetables/sauces fresh each day if you can.
 Rice and quinoa cook in 15-18 minutes; vegetables sauté in 4.
 The protein is the time-sink.
 Solve that one and everything else is a 10-minute lunch.

-The Sunday hour checklist: Preheat the oven (5 min).
-Season the chicken and place it on the pan.
-(3 min).
-Roast it (25 min, hands-off).
-While it cooks, boil some chicken eggs (10 min, no action needed).
-Portion these into containers (5 min).
+The Sunday hour checklist: Pre-heat oven (5 min).
+Season and pan chicken (3 min).
+Roast (25 min, hands-off).
+Hard-boil eggs while chicken cooks (10 min, hands-off).
+Portion into containers (5 min).
 Done.
-In 45 minutes (most of which were just walking around the kitchen) you just prepared the protein for 4-5 weekday lunches.
+You’ve just covered the protein for 4-5 weekday lunches in 45 minutes of mostly walking around the kitchen.

 18) Steak Salad